shigma/dyn_derive/dynex/README.md

 # dynex

-Inherit and derive object-unsafe traits for dynamic rust.
+Inherit and derive object-unsafe traits for dynamic Rust.

 ## Introduction